Have you ever heard the term “render blocking” and didn’t know what it was?

 Chrome DevTools

-The Chrome browser has a built-in set of developer tools that can be used to debug and troubleshoot issues with your website.
+Most modern browsers have a built-in set of developer tools that you can use to debug and troubleshoot issues with your website.
 These tools allow you to inspect the source code of your webpage, view the network requests made by the page, and see the performance of your website.
 There is excellent official documentation on how to use the Chrome DevTools where you will get all the help you need to identify the critical resources.

 Inspect the page source code